SichangHe/curriculum_vitae/index.md

 Routing Policy Specification Language

-(RPSL), a language used in the Internet Route Registry to document public inter-domain routing policies, guide
+(RPSL), a language used in the Internet Route Registry to document public interdomain routing policies, guide

 public peering, and aid routing issue troubleshooting.

 ∗ Studied and complied with RPSL semantics in RFCs, covering over 99% of all real-world RPSL use cases.

+∗ Optimized the parser to interpret and verify hundreds of millions of routes per hour.

 Sichang He (Steven) - University of Southern California Page 1 of 3

 []

-∗ Optimized the parser to generate detailed verification reports for tens of millions of routes within an hour.

-∗ Leveraged abstract algebra and Rust language features to guarantee correct branching in report generation.

-– Employed the RPSL parser to verify observed inter-domain routes;
+– Employed the RPSL parser to verify observed interdomain routes;
-analyzed verification reports and identified
+analyzed verification reports and identified com-

-common RPSL usage patterns and usage mistakes.
+mon RPSL usage patterns and usage mistakes.

-∗ Provided tooling to verify routes against the RPSL, helping improve inter-domain routing security.
+∗ Provided tooling to verify routes against the RPSL, helping improve interdomain routing security.

 ∗ Identified and implemented checks for 9 potential reasons why routes fail to match the relevant RPSL.

-∗ Conducted interactive data analysis in Rust with the Rust Evcxr REPL.

 Research Assistant for Mobile Federated Learning (FL) Project Mar.
 2023 – May.
 2024